gem/oq-engine/doc/adv-manual/event_based.rst

    particularly convenient if you foresee the need to run the risk part of the calculations multiple times, while the hazard part remains unchanged.
 Using a precomputed set of GMFs removes the need to rerun the hazard part of the calculations each time.
+This workflow has been particularly optimized since version 3.16 of the engine and it is now quite efficient.

-4. If you have a really powerful machine, the most efficient way is to run a single calculation considering all countries in a single job.ini file.
+4. If you have a really powerful machine, the simplest is to run a single calculation considering all countries in a single job.ini file.
 The risk profiles can be obtained by using the ``aggregate_by`` and ``reaggregate_by`` parameters.
 This approach